maximilien/musings/blogs/ai/5.1/outline.md

 - Modify schedule (cron expression)
 - Edit instructions (markdown content)

+**Additional Templates**
+- Agent template to allow easy creation of many agents after curation
+- Organization templates to address collection of agents, collection of groups and communities, and workflows

 **Value**: Get started in 5 minutes, not 5 hours

 ---